Turkish lira weakens sharply, surrendering some post-rate hike gains

 “We will definitely take measures to lower the inflation and current account deficit in a very different way after the elections,” Erdogan said.

+He repeated that pledge in a speech on Thursday announcing his ruling AK Party’s election manifesto, promising to implement “new and serious” measures to battle inflation.
+He also said Turkey would stop the current account deficit being a structural problem and would lower it permanently.

+Deputy Prime Minister Mehmet Simsek and Central Bank governor Murat Cetinkaya will travel to London next week to meet with investors, a source familiar with the matter said.

-Additional reporting by Ezgi Erkoyun; Writing by Daren Butler and David Dolan; Editing by Dominic Evans and Catherine Evans
+Additional reporting by Ezgi Erkoyun, Ece Toksabay and Tuvan Gumrukcu; Writing by Daren Butler and David Dolan; Editing by Dominic Evans, Catherine Evans and Peter Graff